delta94/brandonskerritt.github.io/_posts/print.md

 12. Have you ever done anything related to cyber security before?

 A few years ago I was in a cafe and asked for the Wi-Fi password.
 The password given to me was for the cafe's home network.
 A quick NMAP scan showed that they had their personal devices on this personal network and they were giving out their wifi password to anyone who asked.
 I wrote a letter to the business explaining how this is bad and explained how they could fix it.
 I never went back but I would like to assume they fixed the issue.

+13. Describe a diffficult problem you had and had to solve

+# Questions to ask the interviewer

+What skills and experiences would make an ideal candidate?

+When can I expect to hear from you?

+Describe the culture of the company.

+What do you like most about working for this company?

+What's your favourite part of the job?